bitplane/bitplane.net/dev/python/dockershit/index.md

 * 🔃 arrow keys and ctrl+r work, history is in `Dockerfile.history`
 * ⬅️ commands starting with a space don't get added to the file, but they do go to the .history file
-* #️⃣ comments e.g. `# wtf delete the above` go to the `Dockerfile` unless they start with a space i.e. ` # subscribe and like, like and subscribe`
+* 💬 comments e.g. `# wtf delete the above` go to the `Dockerfile` unless they start with a space i.e. ` # subscribe and like, like and subscribe`
 * ➕ `ADD`, `COPY` and other docker shit get added too, and the image is rebuilt between each command
 * #️⃣ if a command fails, you'll get a commented out line instead
 * 🚶 `cd` changes your `WORKDIR`, and `WORKDIR` changes your `cd`
 * 🐛 use `--debug` if you want to see it rebuilding
-* ⛓️‍💥 if you break your `Dockerfile` it'll exit (it rebuilds after every command) and currently deletes the broken line
+* 💥 if an instruction breaks the build, it restores the previous `Dockerfile`
 * 🚫 your Dockerfile and its history are excluded from the context
 * 🪈 you can use it with pipe like `cat whatever | dockershit`
 * 💩 yeah it runs everything twice, which is an embarrassment - in future I'll make